quadbio/scRNAseq_analysis_vignette/Tutorial.md

 For people who are not familiar with those genes:
   * MKI67: a marker of G2M phase of cell cycle
   * NES: a neural progenitor marker
-  * DCX: a pan-neuron marker
+  * DCX: a pan-(immature) neuron marker
   * FOXG1: a telencephalon marker
   * DLX2: a ventral telencephalon marker
   * EMX1: a dorsal telencephalon (cortex) marker
-  * OTX2: a diencephalon and midbrain inhibitory neuron marker
+  * OTX2: a midbrain and diencephalon neuron marker
-  * LHX9: a diencephalon and midbrain excitatory neuron marker
+  * LHX9: a diencephalon and midbrain neuron marker
-  * TFAP2A: a midbrain-hindbrain boundary and hindbrain marker
+  * TFAP2A: a midbrain-hindbrain boundary marker

 So now we have some idea about what kinds of cells exist in this data.